Attorney in Plymouth, MI

 No matter the challenge you are facing, our legal team is here to help.
 We understand the importance of working quickly to protect your rights and strive to provide powerful, cost-effective solutions tailored to your unique situation.
-Whether you were injured in an automobile accident, fell on someone else’s property, suffered a debilitating work-related injury, or are under investigation for a crime, we encourage you to reach out to our Plymouth attorneys right away.
+Whether you were injured in an automobile accident, fell on someone else’s property or suffered a debilitating work-related injury, we encourage you to reach out to our Plymouth attorneys right away.

 We are happy to answer your questions and address any concerns you may have during a free, no-obligation consultation.
 We also offer our personal injury, workers’ compensation, and Social Security disability services on a contingency fee basis, meaning you do not pay any upfront costs or out-of-pocket expenses.
 Instead, our attorneys only collect fees if/when they win your case.